mbolam/DSWS_OpenRefine/6-reconciliation.md

 - Geographic Coordinates for places
   - place of birth > `Edit column` > `Add columns from reconciled values`
   - Add coordinate location
+- Some other stuff you can do:
+  -

 **Other data services**
 - Users can set up their own data services or use other existing data services.